Megaloblastic Anemia Treatment & Management

 Approach Considerations

-Most patients with megaloblastosis are treated with cobalamin and folate.
+Once drug-induced megaloblastic changes and myelodysplasia-related megaloblastosis have been ruled out, most patients are treated with cobalamin or folate.
 Since megaloblastic anemias usually develop gradually, many patients adjust to low hemoglobin levels and do not require transfusions.
 Transfusion therapy should be restricted to patients with severe, uncompensated, and life-threatening anemia.

-Go to Anemia, Chronic Anemia, Megaloblastic Anemia, Myelophthisic Anemia, Hemolytic Anemia, and Sideroblastic Anemias for complete information on these topics.
+Go to Anemia, Chronic Anemia, Myelophthisic Anemia, Hemolytic Anemia, and Sideroblastic Anemias for complete information on these topics.

 Cobalamin Therapy

-Cobalamin (100-1000 µg) should be given parenterally daily for 2 weeks, then weekly until the hematocrit value is normal, and then monthly for life.
+Cobalamin (1000 µg) should be given intramuscularly daily for 2 weeks, then weekly until the hematocrit value is normal, and then monthly for life.
 A dose of 1000 µg is large, but it may be required in some patients.
-Cobalamin therapy for patients with mental and neurological impairment due to cobalamin deficiency should be treated with a more aggressive cobalamin protocol.
+The reader should be aware that several other protocols for cobalamin therapy have been recommended.
+It is important to emphasize that patients with mental and neurological impairment due to cobalamin deficiency should be treated more aggressively.

-- Oral cobalamin is indicated in patients with hemophilia to avoid intramuscular injections and bleeding.
+Oral cobalamin is indicated in patients with hemophilia to avoid bleeding from intramuscular injections.

 Folate Therapy